learn-co-curriculum/selecting-single-elements-readme/README.md

 How can we grab the `href` from our querySelector.

 > **The magic of guessing:**
 > Programmers guess a lot more than you might think.
-The reason why is because the consequences are really low, and you can often quickly find out if you are right or wrong.
+The reason why is because the consequences guessing incorrectly are really low, and you can often quickly find out if you are right or wrong.
 So if you're unsure if some code will work, just guess and try it.
 The consequence of guessing incorrectly is that you learn something new about the language.

 Ok, so if grabbing the `text` was just adding `.text` to the end of our querySelector.
 Let's try just adding `.href`.